fudgebucket27/LoopringNftSnapshotter/README.md

 This tool can snapshot holders for NFTs minted as 1/1s or minted an X amount of times.

+You will need an IDE that can handle .NET 6 like Visual Studio 2022 to compile this.

 ## Setup

 On line 12 there is an option for the layer one block number, leaving this to 0 will default to the latest block.
 If running over a large collection I highly suggest changing this to a specific layer one block number(ie 15405087) so that the data does not change when a new block gets published.